 future decisions were not set in stone.

-The Dow Jones industrial average fell 65.03 points or
+The Dow Jones industrial average rose 34.58 points or

-operator reported strong holiday sales and gave a preliminary
+the department store operator reported strong holiday sales and

-Still, many U.S. retailers had ramped up promotions as
+Still, many U.S. retailers had to ramp up promotions as

 shoppers continued to watch their spending during the holiday

 Family Dollar reported a weaker quarterly profit as

 it discounted more than it had planned to win holiday shoppers,